-Though restoring each patch separately lower the computational requirements, a local patch may have inadequate information for the model to distinguish defects with flawless content, which results in content-distortion and false-restoration problem when restoring high-resolution and fast-movement frames.
-For example, if merely observing the cropped patch frames showed in Fig.\ref{fig:motivation-globalFrame}, black defects have high similarities with hand rail object in the frames and showed information is not enough for human expert or model to understand the scene and restore defects correctly.
+{\textbf{Global Fusion Module:}} Though restoring each patch separately lowers the memory usage, a local patch may have inadequate information for the model to distinguish defects with flawless content, which results in content-distortion and false-restoration problem when restoring high-resolution and fast-movement frames.
+For example, if merely observing the cropped patch frames showed in \cref{fig:motivations}(a), black defects have high similarities with hand rail in the frame and patch information is not enough for model to recognize defects correctly.

-To solve the problem, we design global-frame-fusion and a global-prompt-fusion modules, Fig\ref{fig:TrainFramework}(c), to exploit the global frames' visual and textual information when restoring a local patch.
-For global-frame-fusion module, we fuse patch's bounding box coordinates and global-frame to get a location-related visual feature and then inject the feature into the model via cross-attention mechanism, referring to object-location-control methods proposed in \cite{ma2024subject, xiao2025fastcomposer}.
-Specifically, we firstly resize the Degraded Global Frames and feed each frame into CLIP\cite{radford2021learning} image encoder to get visual patch tokens that bearing more positional information than CLS token.
-Secondly, we transform the patch coordinates into location features via Fourier Embeder and fuse the location feature with the visual patch tokens to get a position-aware Global frame feature.
-Finally, we use cross-attention mechanism to fuse the global-frame feature with mid features that outputted from previous module and then inject the fused feature back into the Restoration-Guidance Network so as to exploit global frames' visual information.
+To solve the problem, we design global-frame-fusion(\cref{fig:TrainFramework}(c)) and a global-prompt-fusion modules to increase global awareness of the model.
+For global-frame-fusion module, we fuse bounding box coordinates of the patch and global-frame to get a location-related visual feature and then inject the feature into the model via cross-attention mechanism, following object-location-control methods\cite{ma2024subject, xiao2025fastcomposer}.
+Specifically, we firstly resize the degraded global frames and feed each frame into CLIP\cite{radford2021learning} image encoder to get visual patch tokens that bearing more positional information than CLS token.
+Secondly, we transform the patch coordinates into location features via Fourier Embeder and fuse the location feature with the visual patch tokens to get a position-aware global frame feature.
+Finally, we use cross-attention mechanism to fuse the global-frame feature with mid features outputted from previous module and then inject the fused feature back into the Restoration-Guidance Network.

-For global-prompt-fusion module, we experiment to exploit the prompt information to help model better understand the scene.
-One straightforward idea is to generate textual descriptions of every patches using LLMs\cite{hong2024cogvlm2}.
-But the prompt generation process is time-costing for high-resolution and long-duration films.
-So that we propose to generate full frame's video descriptions and exploit the textual information via a similar procedure used in the global-frame-fusion module.
+For global-prompt-fusion module, we adapt the full-frame description to fully exploit prompt-conditioned modeling of diffusion models.
+One idea is to generate textual descriptions of every patches using LLMs\cite{hong2024cogvlm2}, which is time-costing for high-resolution and long-duration films.
+Therefore, we propose to generate full frame's video descriptions and exploit the textual information via a similar procedure used in the global-frame-fusion module.